STOCK TITAN

 Last 12 Months

-Days to cover for Kuraray Co (KURRY) currently stands at 1.0 days.
+Days to cover for Kuraray Co (KURRY) currently stands at 1.5 days, up 46% from the previous period.
 This low days-to-cover ratio indicates high liquidity, allowing short sellers to quickly exit positions if needed.
+The days to cover has increased 46% over the past year, indicating either rising short interest or declining trading volume.
 The ratio has shown significant volatility over the period, ranging from 1.0 to 3.3 days.

 Frequently Asked Questions